mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 stuck at '0' would be statistically less likely.

 === Analysis <sec:analysis>
-In many of the unprotected voter tests, the results are significantly worse than with the protected voter.
+In all of the unprotected voter tests, the results are significantly worse than with the protected voter.
 This is because the voter takes up the majority of the gate-area of the circuit in a number of these cases, meaning the likelihood of the fault applying to the voter and hence invalidating it is much higher.
 In
 @tab:voterarea, I calculate the percentage area that the voter accounts for by summing the wires and cells